aarush6848ddh/asteroid-impact-predictor/README.md

 ## 🌟 **Why I Built This Project**

-From a young age, I've been captivated by the mysteries of space.
+From a young age, I've been Curiouse of the mysteries of space.
 The vastness of the cosmos, the dance of celestial bodies, and the potential threats lurking in the darkness have always fascinated me.
 This curiosity led me to explore astronomy, orbital mechanics, and the incredible work being done by space agencies worldwide.

 As I delved deeper into space science, I discovered the power of artificial intelligence in processing vast amounts of astronomical data.
 Machine learning algorithms could identify patterns in asteroid trajectories, predict close approaches, and assess impact risks with unprecedented accuracy.